PsySecGroup/forge-client/README.md

 ### Concepts

 * Concepts are units of state.
 They are composed into the overall application state management.
-* Concepts are assumed to be JSON-first, meaning, we assume type-less JSON is the default transport methodology for API interaction.
-This allows us to simplify reasoning about state because we only need to use `.toJSON` to prepare state for API requests and `hydrate` when dealing qwith API responses.
+* Concepts are assumed to be JSON-first, meaning we assume typeless JSON is the default transport methodology for API interaction.
+This allows us to simplify reasoning about state because we only need to use `.toJSON` to prepare state for API requests and `hydrate` when dealing with API responses.
-* They are _always_ plain objects.
+* Concepts are _always_ plain objects.
-* Concepts are either persisting (The values are restored upon application restart) or temporary (The values are reset to their default values upon application restart)
+* Concepts are either persistent (the values are restored upon application restart) or temporary (the values are reset to their default values upon application restart).
-* Concepts are mutated through Actions
+* Concepts are mutated through Actions.
 * Concepts have a **unique name**.
-* Concepts have a **store state**: a type signature for how their getter and setter is represented in state management.
+* Concepts have a **store state**: a type signature for how their getter and setter are represented in state management.
 * Concepts have a **default value**: the value the state will be in when the application starts.
 * Concepts have a **hydration method**: a method that converts the state from JSON to a Concept state management can handle.
 Complex concepts (like arrays and objects) that have other Concepts within them will utilize that Concept's hydration method as well.
 * Concepts have a **default state**: a shape for how their getter and setter are initially defined.
-* Concept have a **store retreival**: a method that pulls the state from either a persisting store or a temporary store and returns a composable unit of state for state management.
+* Concepts have a **store retrieval**: a method that pulls the state from either a persistent store or a temporary store and returns a composable unit of state for state management.

 Example for a `Ui` concept that is persistently stored: